ChanlChanl

 });

-8. Negative Prompting
+8. Negative prompting

-Sometimes telling the model what NOT to do is more effective than trying to describe everything it should do.
-Negative prompting defines boundaries and prevents common failure modes.
+Sometimes telling the model what not to do is more effective than trying to describe everything it should do.
+This is your go-to fix when you've observed specific failure patterns in testing — rather than rewriting the entire positive instruction set, you add targeted guardrails.

 typescript